copych/ESP32-I2S-Audio-Helper-Class/README.md

 # ESP32-I2S-Audio-Helper-Class

 A helper class to make I2S easy.
-Access Audio capabilities with a few lines of code like
+Access audio capabilities of ESP32 family with a few lines of code like

 ```
 #include "i2s_config.h"